PUBLIC RELATIONS RISKS

 6.1 PR Planning & PR Crisis Management

 Finally, it's never too early to start thinking about PR risks.
 For many projects, the PR risks only materialise when the film premieres at a festival or other screenings.
-For some films, the PR battles begin much earlier, during or even before production particularly if you are dealing with a controversial or newsworthy story, have high profile subjects or if the filmmaker themselves is high profile.
+For some films, the PR battles begin much earlier--during or even before production.
+This might be the case particularly if you are dealing with a controversial or newsworthy story, have high profile subjects or if the filmmaker themselves is high profile.

-Throughout the production, it is worth continually evolving some concise language about the film and its content about the narrative of the film and the issues it raises that could be used in a public-facing way.
+Throughout the production, it is worth continually revising some concise language about the content about narrative of the film and the issues it raises that could be used for publication.
 This will be useful to inform a future synopsis or summary of the film ahead of release.

-For example, '9.7' is a film about Colombian farmers who had 70 tonnes of seeds - essentially, their livelihoods - seized and destroyed by the Colombian government went from being a film about a grassroots movement to a media phenomenon that involved the filmmakers in a PR battle.
-A short version of the film was released on YouTube and after having thousands of shares and much press attention, the director decided to go public in order to avoid the film receiving potential rebuttals and stigmatization.
-Her image and words went viral and provoked a leader in Colombian agriculture to deny the facts of the film and threatening legal action.
+One example of an unanticipated PR crisis is '9.7,' a film about Colombian farmers who had 70 tonnes of seeds - essentially, their livelihoods - seized and destroyed by the Colombian government.
+It went from being a film about a grassroots movement to a media phenomenon that involved the filmmakers in a PR battle.
+A short version of the film was released on YouTube and after having thousands of shares and much press attention, the director decided to go public in order to avoid having the film receive potential rebuttals and stigmatization.
+Her image and words went viral and, as a result, a leading figure in Colombian agriculture publicly denied the facts of the film and threatened legal action.

 Suggested Team Discussion Points:

 |Are the filmmakers comfortable being the public face of this project?|